How Should I Respond When Someone Cancels a Date?

 Move slowly.

-Let time reveal who she actually is, not who she was in the beginning.
+Let time show you who she actually is, not who she seemed to be at the beginning.

 How You Should Respond Every Time